 One of the key characteristics of Tibetan Mastiffs is their independence.
 They are known for making their own decisions and can be less eager to please than some other breeds.
 This independence can make training more challenging, as they may question commands or choose not to comply if they see fit.

-Proper socialization is crucial for Tibetan Mastiffs.
+Proper socialisation is crucial for Tibetan Mastiffs.
 Early exposure to various people, animals, and environments is necessary to ensure they become well-adjusted adults.
-Socialization helps prevent fear-based aggression and nervousness in unfamiliar situations.
+Socialisation helps prevent fear-based aggression and nervousness in unfamiliar situations.

 Obedience training is an essential aspect of raising a Tibetan Mastiff.
 Consistency, patience, and positive reinforcement techniques work best with this breed.
 Harsh training methods or punishment can be counterproductive and lead to resistance or fear.

-Start training and socialization from an early age.
+Start training and socialisation from an early age.
 Puppies are more receptive to new experiences and learning during their formative months.

 Tibetan Mastiffs respond well to a calm and confident leader.
 Establishing yourself as the pack leader through consistent and fair training helps gain their respect and cooperation.